-- Comments on the valuation results as of October 1, 2020 are given in Section V and further discussion of the contribution levels is set out in Section VI. - Schedule C shows the development of the actuarial value of assets.
+- 2. Comments on the valuation results as of October 1, 2023 are given in Section V and further discussion of the contribution levels is set out in Section VI. - 3.
+Schedule C shows the development of the actuarial value of assets.
 Schedule E of this report outlines the full set of actuarial assumptions and methods employed.
-Since the previous valuation, the interest rate was lowered from 7.00% to 6.75%. - Schedule F of this report outlines the main System provisions employed.
-The valuation reflects the one-time benefit increase that was granted in December 2019, to members retired as of October 1, 2019.
+There have been no chances since the previous valuation.
+Note that actuarial gains and losses are measured under the assumptions in effect at the beginning of the year. - 4.
+Schedule F of this report outlines the main System provisions employed.